tlowepower/lowepowerlab.github.io/_pages/resources.md

 # Inclusion, Diversity, and Equity resources

-[Dr. Beronda Montgomery's Keynote Talk](https://www.youtube.com/watch?v=H3QRI7hM9nY&ab_channel=BlackInMicrobiology) for #BlackInMicrobiology week 2020.
-An excellent presentation and Q&A to watch to understand the importance of an inclusive climate and mentoring and for wisdom about developing your academic path.

 ## Imposter Syndrome and Mental Health Resources

 * [Impostor Syndrome and You: A Discussion of a Little-Discussed Phenomenon](https://www.ismpmi.org/members/Interactions/Lists/Posts/Post.aspx?ID=178) published in Molecular Plant-Microbe Interactions, an American Phytopathological Society Journal